weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 Run the code below to import data without specifying a vector.
 This causes Weaviate to use the `vectorizer` defined for the class to create a vector embedding for each object.

-import CodeAutoschemaImport from '/_includes/code/quickstart.autoschema.import.mdx'
+import CodeAutoschemaImport from '/_includes/code/quickstart/import.mdx'

 <CodeAutoschemaImport />

 The above code:
-- Loads objects,
+- Loads objects, and
-- Initializes a batch process, and
 - Adds objects to the target class (`Question`) one by one.

 ### *Option 2*: Custom vectors